 How Sands Point Got Its Name

-Sands Point derives its name from the of historic Sands Family, whose lineage can be traced back to Robert de Sandys, born in Rottenby Castle, England in 1379.
+Sands Point derives its name from the historic Sands Family, whose lineage can be traced back to Robert de Sandys, born in Rottenby Castle, England in 1379.
 In 1691, Captain John Sands and his family arrived in Cow Neck, where they built their home on 500 acres.
 The house still stands today on Sands Point Road.